Types Of Food To Eat After A Dental Implant Surgery

 What Is Implant Surgery in Dentistry?

 Dental implant surgery is a procedure that involves the installation of a tooth implant in the jawbone.
-An implant features a titanium metal post that is drilled into place through a meticulous surgical procedure.
+A dental implant near you features a titanium metal post that is drilled into place through a meticulous surgical procedure.

 Process of Implant Surgery in Dentistry